SERVICE-LEARNING IN S. KOREA (SUMMER 2024)

 - Selection committee will screen applications and select finalists

-- Finalists will be notified via email about the zoom interview
+- Finalists will be notified via email about the group interview

 - Finalist interviews will be completed no later then November 18th

 - A rank ordered waitlist will be kept in case any vacancies open after all selections are made - waitlist students chosen will be notified via email

 - Incomplete applications will not be reviewed